Ed.D., Art Education, Teachers College, Columbia University, New York, NY. (2009)

 A&HA 4079: Exploring cultural diversity: Implications for arts education

-This course explores a host of issues related to cultural diversity and examines their impact on the practices of art and art education.
-Teachers reflect on curriculum content, pedagogical approaches and human relations in the diverse art room.
+This course explores issues related to cultural diversity and examines their impact on the practices of art and art education.
+Teachers reflect about curriculum content, pedagogical approaches, and human relations in the diverse art classroom.
+Special Fee: $25

 A&HA 4281: Field observations in art education